-Studied risk factors are presented in table 3 and figure 1.
-On univariable analysis, active smoking was significantly associated with PPI at 6 months after surgery.
+Studied risk factors are presented in Table 3 and Fig. 1.
+On univariable analysis, active smoking was significantly associated with PPI at six months after surgery.
 Additionally, BN preservation and prostate size were predictors of continence recovery during the first year after surgery.
 NVB status was significant at 24 months (Table 3).
-Multivariable Cox-regression analysis after controlling for potential confounders is shown in table 4.
+Multivariable Cox regression analysis after controlling for potential confounders is shown in Table 4.